tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 └─$ @@xdg-open screenshot.jpg@@
 {% endhighlight %}

-From the output of the commnad, we can see that the tool converts the frame to the `mjpeg` format.
+From the output of the command, we can see that the tool converts the frame to the `mjpeg` format.
 Then, it uses this data to create a single `JPEG` image which is saved in a file named "screenshot.jpg".
-If we open this file using `xdg-open`, we see that the `Yossi` user is trying to use the `passwd` command to change the password of his account.
+If we open this file using `xdg-open`, we see that the `yossi` user is trying to use the `passwd` command to change the password of his account.
 The first time, however, he mistakenly typed his password in cleartext.
 Although we can't see what password he set in his successful attempt, we can strongly suspect that it is `MoshePlzStopHackingMe!`.

 ![screenshot](/assets/{{ imgDir }}/screenshot.png)

-We can attempt to authenticate as `Yossi` over SSH using this password.
-Upon doing so, we discover that the password is correct and that we obtain a shell as `Yossi`!
+We can attempt to authenticate as `yossi` over SSH using this password.
+Upon doing so, we discover that the password is correct and that we obtain a shell as `yossi`!

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]